For lots of great color and exciting things to do, take a private tour of Colorado, the 38th state of America.

 Know Before Visiting Colorado

 When travelling to Colorado, you are going to a state that is the highest altitude in America and therefore there is a slight possibility of Attitude sickness.
 To avoid this drink lots of water and take your time getting to your destination, so your body adjusts.
 There is no alcohol served to anyone under the age of 21, and this is strongly adhered to here.
-Be careful of your possessions especially when in busy streets as the pickpockets are everywhere.
+Be careful of your possessions especially in crowed places

 Weather in Colorado